redis/docs/content/develop/connect/clients/client-side-caching.md

 ## Usage recommendations

-Like any caching system, CSC has some limitations:
+Like any caching system, client-side caching has some limitations:

 -   The cache has only a limited amount of memory available.
 When the limit is reached, the client must *evict* potentially useful items from the